Contributed By McDermott Will & Emery

 D&O liability insurance and indemnification

-D&O liability insurance is available in France, it being noted that criminal fines, as well as civil fines, cannot be insured.
-Intentional faults on the part of directors and officers cannot be insured either.
-In practice, large companies, and in particular listed companies, subscribe to such policies for their directors and officers and usually pay for the related premiums.
+D&O liability insurance is available in France, although criminal fines and civil fines cannot be insured against, nor can intentional faults on the part of directors and officers.
+In practice, large companies – and listed companies in particular – subscribe to such policies for their directors and officers, and usually pay the related premiums.

-In practice, in the French market, no indemnification is provided by the company to its directors and officers if their personal liability is claimed, contrary to what can be seen in certain other jurisdictions.
+In practice, in the French market, no indemnification is provided by the company to its directors and officers if their personal liability is claimed, contrary to what occurs in certain other jurisdictions.

-The principle is that the liability of shareholders in SAs, SARLs and SASs is limited to their share capital contributions.
-There are, however, exceptions to this principle.
+The principle is that the liability of shareholders in SAs, SARLs and SASs is limited to their share capital contributions, but there are exceptions to this principle.

 In addition, if a shareholder were to be involved in the day-to-day management of the company, the shareholder may be deemed to be a de facto manager of the company.
 Such qualification will depend on the facts.
-Should a shareholder be considered to be a de facto manager, the sanctions applicable to statutory managers will apply to him/her/it.
+If a shareholder is considered to be a de facto manager, the sanctions applicable to statutory managers will apply to such shareholder.